 What you can do is to work hard, do the best you can, appreciate that the best work takes time, and give yourself some space to enjoy the ride.
 Because the ride is amazing, trust me.

-- Take a course.
+•TAKE A COURSE.
 Even the most talented writer in the world can benefit from a course or two.
-Whether you choose to focus on craft, promotion, or industry knowledge, there’s always something new to learn.
-I’ve decided on two courses that I’m going to undertake this year, and I can’t wait to get into them!
+Whether you choose to focus on craft, promotion, or industry knowledge, there’s always something new to learn, whether face-to-face or online.

-- Go to a conference.
-If you’ve never attended a literary festival or writers’ conference, make 2017 the year you get to one.
-Either choose one that fits exactly into the genre you’re writing – and most writers’ centres run weekend festivals along these lines, or look for those run by associations such as Romance Writers of Australia – or roll up to the nearest writers’ festival you can find.
-The best thing about these events is hanging out with other writers, talking about writing, immersing yourself in writing.
+Either choose an event that fits exactly into the genre you’re writing – and most writers’ centres run weekend festivals along these lines, or look for those run by associations such as Romance Writers of Australia – or roll up to the nearest writers’ festival you can find.
+The best thing about writing events is hanging out with other writers (and yes, Zoom or Facebook Live counts!), talking about writing, immersing yourself in writing.
 It’s incredibly inspiring and motivating.

 If you are an Australian writer and you’d like to be a published Australian author, support your industry.
 It’s easy – and it’s fun!